- Does project funding require your data to be shared or publicly accessible?

 Creator names in non-Roman scripts should be transliterated using the ALA-LC Romanization Tables.

 It is vital to maintain the confidentiality of research subjects for reasons of ethics and to ensure the continuing participation in research.

 - Evaluate the sensitivity of your data: Researchers should consider whether or not their data contains either direct or indirect identifiers that could be utilized with other public information to identify research participants.

 - Obtain a confidentiality review: A benefit to depositing your data with ICPSR is that their staff will review your data for the presence of confidential information.

-- Comply with UC regulations: UC researchers concerned about confidentiality issues with their data should consult the appropriate UC Requirements and Guidance for Conducting Research Involving Human or Animal Subjects.
+- Comply with UC regulations: UC researchers concerned about confidentiality issues with their data should consult the appropriate policy regarding research with human or animal subjects.

 - Comply with regulations for health research: HIPPA Privacy Rule, Information for Researchers.